Why is it important

 Integrated Environmental Management

-Environmental Management in Accordance with International Standards
+Environmental Management in accordance with International Standards

 Environmental Impact Assessment in Compliance with Legal Requirements